 When are the prime times for replaying what just happened, like how you came across, what you did or said, or how others reacted to you?
 It’s often on the way home or when you’re trying to get to sleep that night.
 Chances are when you do this, you’re focusing on all the things you think you did or said that were wrong, embarrassing, or wish you could take back.
 If you find yourself doing this, try to not engage with these kinds of unhelpful thoughts.
 Instead, be kind to yourself.
 Shift your attention onto something else or think about the positive things you did during that social event.

-If you would like to learn practical tools to help you manage your social anxiety during this festive season, take a look at our Social Anxiety Course.
+If you would like to learn practical tools to help you manage your social anxiety during the festive season (and beyond), take a look at our Social Anxiety Program.